How to find a good accountant

 Tip 2.
 Determine What You Expect From Your Accountant

 Do you just want to meet the tax requirements?
 Or do you prefer to see your accountant as a financial guide?
 In the latter case, it is important that you find an accountant with whom you have a personal click.
-Because you know where you want to go with your organisation and you can tell your accountant how to go down this road financially.
+Because you know where you want to go with your organization and you can tell your accountant how to go down this road financially.

-At Conclude Accountants in Utrecht you decide to what extent you want to make use of our services thanks to the various packages we offer.
+At Conclude Accountants in Utrecht, you decide to what extent you want to make use of our services thanks to the various packages we offer.

 Tip 3.
 Determine what you want to outsource

 Keeping a good administration is quite a job.
 How accurate and disciplined are you?
-Can you find the time to do something about administration on a weekly, if not daily, basis?
+Can you find the time to do something about the administration on a weekly, if not daily, basis?
 Keeping proper records is a time-consuming job.
 In practice, entrepreneurs often prefer to do business rather than dealing with receipts.
 If everything is outsourced, an accountant will have to tell you how to do it financially.
-If you only outsource the annual accounts and the tax return, then you are reasonably aware of the financial health of your organisation.
+If you only outsource the annual accounts and the tax return, then you are reasonably aware of the financial health of your organization.

 Tip 4.
 Determine the Type of Audit Firm

 Do you prefer to entrust the administration to a large or small accountancy firm?
 There are advantages and disadvantages to both.
-With a large accountancy firm it is generally more difficult to get someone to talk to you and every question you ask is usually invoiced.
-On the other hand, the continuity is better guaranteed.
+With a large accountancy firm, it is generally more difficult to get someone to talk to you and every question you ask is usually invoiced.
+On the other hand, continuity is better guaranteed.
 With a smaller accountancy firm, personal contact is easier and the lines of communication are shorter.
 One builds up a personal relationship with the accountant more quickly.
 At the smallest accountancy firms it can be awkward if, for example, your accountant is unwell or on holiday.
-A replacement may be less familiar with your organisation.
+A replacement may be less familiar with your organization.

 Tip 5.
 Determine Your Accountant's Region